 ASM DIGITAL EDUCTION HUB

-Think-Pair-Share (TPS) is a strategy designed to give students with “food for thought” on given topics enabling them to create individual ideas and share these ideas with another student.
+TEACHING-LEARNING STRATEGY: Think-Pair-Share (TPS) is a strategy designed to give students with “food for thought” on given topics enabling them to create individual ideas and share these ideas with another student.
 Think, Pair, Share strategy is first developed by Professor Frank Lyman at the University of Maryland in 1981.
 After that it is used by many writers in the field of co-operative learning.
-It introduces into the peer interaction and improving student responses to questions.
+Teaching-learning strategy is introduces into the peer interaction and improving student responses to questions.

 It is a simple strategy and useful from early childhood to all subsequent phases of education.
-It is a very multitalented structure, which has been adapted and used in an endless number of ways.
-This is one of the foundation stones for the growth of the ‘co-operative classroom.’
+Teaching-learning strategy is a very multitalented structure, which has been adapted and used in an endless number of ways.
+Teaching-learning strategy this is one of the foundation stones for the growth of the ‘co-operative classroom.’
 Think-Pair-Share encourages a high degree of pupil response and can assist to keep students on task.

 • It Provides “think time” and increases quality of student responses.